JetBrains/teamcity-documentation/topics/using-build-parameters.md

-The default zero-based integer index of a build can be retrieved via the `build.counter` parameter.
+A build's default zero-based integer index is stored in the `build.counter` parameter.
 The sample below adds the name of a repository branch to the build number.

 ```Kotlin